- Physics (B.A. or B.S.)

 As a physics major at Messiah College, you’ll thrive in an environment known for its intellectually challenging atmosphere.

-With a strong theoretical and applied core of courses offered at both our Grantham and Philadelphia campuses, you’ll be ready for a career in industry, education, government, or for graduate school where you’ll be well prepared to specialize in a variety of fields.
+With a strong theoretical and applied core of courses offered in our program, you’ll be ready for a career in industry, education, government, or for graduate school where you’ll be well prepared to specialize in a variety of fields.

 As a physics major at Messiah College, you’ll be able to: